andrelikesdogs/sm64-randomizer/README.md

 - Durkhaz for the amazing logo
 - CJay for server hosting of the generator
 - Beta Testers and people from the [discord](https://discord.gg/2ZYfhcB)
+- Special thanks to 2003041 for beating the game countless times so I can find bugs!
 - [smwcentral](https://www.smwcentral.net/)'s community and forum